adyutaa/adyutaa/README.md

         As a Software Engineer at Badan Sistem Informasi UII, I build the digital backbone that powers institutional efficiency.
 I specialize in translating intricate business requirements into high-performance backend solutions, moving from legacy manual processes to real-time automation.
       </p>
       <p>
-Beyond standard engineering, I leverage Generative AI as a core component of my stack.
+Beyond engineering, I leverage Generative AI as a core component of my stack.
 I integrate LLMs and Vector Search into applications to create smarter applications—merging the reliability of enterprise systems with the intelligence of modern AI.
       </p>
        <a href="https://linkedin.com/in/adyutaindra"><img src="https://img.shields.io/badge/Let's_Connect-0A66C2?style=for-the-badge&logo=linkedin&logoColor=white"/></a>
     </td>